 Whipped Coconut Cream:

-- Place the can of coconut cream in the refrigerator for a least 8 hours.
+- Refrigerate: Place the can of coconut cream in the refrigerator for a least 8 hours.

-- I used a metal mixing bowl and I put some ice cubes inside and put it in the freezer until I was ready to make the whipped cream.
+- Put some ice cubes together it inside a metal mixing bowl and put in the freezer until I was ready to make the whipped cream.
 When, you take out the bowl some pieces of ice may stick to the bowl.

-- To make the quenelle, use two spoons and form a oval shape.
+- Make a Quenelle: To make the quenelle, use two spoons and form a oval shape.
 See the video in the blog post that shows you how.

 - Category: Dinner